 There is always something to see along the lake shore: buffalo bulls wallowing in the shallows, hippos spraying water as they come up for air, impala and giraffe in numbers, warthogs scurrying around with their tails in the air, the sound of fish-eagles calling out to their partners, and large herds of elephant… Image: Hein Myers.

-To find out more about an Akagera safari contact us or even a safari combined with gorilla trekking.
+To find out more about an Akagera safari contact us or even a safari combined with gorilla trekking when you visit Rwanda.